Introduction to Stop Valve

 Step 2

 Testing of material: Make strict testing on your brass stop valve material.
-After testing the material, then cut the material into suitable parts.
+After testing the material, cut it into suitable parts.

 Step 3